 Quick Facts about the Fisherman’s Bastion Budapest

 - Looks like the logo of Walt Disney films, only nicer and older

 - Open all year round, day and night

 - Entrance fee: free balconies combined with fee paying top turrets

 - 7 turrets to represent the 7 Hungarian tribes who founded the present day country in 895

 - Cafe on the terrace of the Fisherman’s Bastion Budapest

 - Chapel inside the Fisherman’s Bastion Budapest (open from March 2013)

 - Protected by the guild of the fishermen during the Middle Ages, hence the name

-The views from the Fisherman’s Bastion well deserve their own special tower atop the Buda Castle Hill, as not only the Buda Castle but also the river views and the Danube riverfront sights are now part of the UNESCO World Heritage.
+The views from the Fisherman’s Bastion well deserve their own special tower atop the Buda Castle Hill, as not only the Buda Castle but also the river views plus the Danube riverfront sights are now part of the UNESCO World Heritage.